 You will conduct TWO Bible teaching sessions during the course.
-The Bible teaching sessions will occur outside of the online environment and MUST BE RECORDED, from start to finish, including room set-up, organization of supplies, rehearsal of media technology, etc. Also, you must provide a copy of the Bible Teaching Assessment Tool to various participants in the Bible teaching session to complete after the teaching session has been conducted.
+The Bible teaching sessions will occur outside of the online environment and MUST BE RECORDED, from start to finish, including room set-up, organization of supplies, rehearsal of media technology, etc. Your mentor must either attend the teaching session in person or view the video recording.
+Your mentor must complete the Bible Teaching Assessment Tool or you to review and submit to Blackboard.
+Also, you must provide a copy of the Bible Teaching Assessment Tool to various participants in the Bible teaching session to complete after the teaching session has been conducted.
 A minimum of 5 participants is required, but preferably all participants have an opportunity to provide feedback.
 You will review the participant feedback on the assessment tool and write a 2 to 3-page reflection of the teaching session including areas of the teaching session strengths/weaknesses and possible improvements.